openshift-scale/scale-ci-diagnosis/README.md

 # scale-ci-diagnosis

-Tool to help diagonize issues with OpenShift clusters.
+Tool to help diagonose issues with OpenShift clusters.
 It does it by:
 - capturing prometheus DB from the running prometheus pods to local file system.
 This can be used to look at the metrics later by running prometheus locally with the backed up DB.
 - Capturing openshift cluster information including  all the operator managed components using https://github.com/openshift/must-gather.